 Art & Success Master , Artist Statement.

 For the past year I have embarked on a creative journey of discoveries with Art Success Master that included the exploration of ideas to work on a Series.
 Working toward the gold of creating art in a Series has been challenging because of the many themes I wanted to explore and the question, where to be with my personal style.
-I made color my first focus to inspire the Series and to bring cohesiveness to the body of work Beside the influence of sharing a color palette, these group of paintings are related in other ways by color saturation and muted colors, by the use of line with my personal marks and by a variation of organic and geometric shapes.
+I made color my first focus to inspire the Series and to bring cohesiveness to the body of work.
+Beside the influence of sharing a color palette, these group of paintings are related in other ways by color saturation and muted colors, by the use of line with my personal marks and by a variation of organic and geometric shapes.
 Repetitive pattern and my love for the grid design structure are present in many of the paintings.
 From my original group of paintings I selected eight images to represent what I call my “On Track Series.”

 The “On Track Series” celebrate color; it is what fuel my inspiration and keeps me searching new combinations, the ones that delights my eyes and feel me with joy.